gregparkes/BattleSimulator/README.md

 * Include AI-based behavior that makes use of height (to occupy hills)
 * Develop 'defensive' AI.
-* Build objects in the terrain.

 ***

 Ensure that any use of this material is appropriately referenced and in compliance with the [license](LICENSE.txt).

 [![Run on Repl.it](https://repl.it/badge/github/gregparkes/BattleSimulator)](https://repl.it/github/gregparkes/BattleSimulator)